shrub719/nw-3d-grapher-docs/docs/notes.md

 - indent (?) headings one more level, to make space for titles like 1.
 Analysis or 2.
 Design??
     - or add some other way for title pages/contents
     - maybe a py file instead of pandoc's dumb cat
+- move/link to assets (images don't display)
+- automate contents of each section
+    - make them their own standalone files?? does it generate one big contents then still?